naturalis/docker-treepl/README.md

 You can see in [example/test.cppr8s](example/test.cppr8s) how we refer to `/input/test.tre` on line one.
-I.e. the [example/test.tre](example/test.tre) file is going to reside inside a virtual `/input` folder from the perspective of the executable (and the same for the configuration file once we do the invocation):
+I.e. the [example/test.tre](example/test.tre) file is going to reside inside the `/input` folder from the perspective of the executable (and the same for the configuration file once we do the invocation):

 ```{bash}